Skip to contents

 dist_m

 Define the type of distance to be calculated between numerical categories. `dist_m` can be a character string which defines the name of the distance to derive such as "euclidean".
 The distance names allowed are the same as for proxy::dist.
 Alternatively, `dist_m` can be a function which calculates a user-defined distance, (i.e., function(x,y) {return(cos(y-x)-sin(y-x))}) or a matrix of distances.
 If `method="multidimension"` then only "euclidean", "manhattan", "canberra", "minkowski" and "mahalanobis" can be used.
 Default value is "euclidean".
 If `dist_m` is a matrix, then the function will assume that the matrix contains the distances.
+Moreover "twdtw" (time weighted dynamic time warping) can be used as a way to calculate distances for time series in the `paRao` multidimensional mode.

 window